Atom Probe Tomography of Organic Molecular Materials: Sub-Dalton Nanometer-Scale Quantification: Results and Discussion

 \section{Results and Discussion}

 Organic molecular materials span a wide range of structures, bond types, masses, and atomic constituents.
-This variety makes organic electronics very versatile, but also challenging to assign properties as a whole group.
-We have successfully analyzed a number of materials systems with APT that represent a reasonable cross-section of common organic electronic molecular classes; some of these structures are shown in Figure \ref{fig:materials}, and other materials include bathophenanthroline (BPhen), diindenoperylene (DIP), and 4-(dicyanomethylene)-2-methyl-6-julolidyl-9-enyl-4H-pyran (DCM2).
-Thus far we have confined ourselves to thermally evaporable molecules, but this is not a known limitation of the technique; in fact, in electron irradiated systems we observe field evaporation of covalently bridged \full\ dimers and trimers, which are both insoluble and cannot be sublimed.
+This variety makes organic electronics very versatile, but presents a challenge when trying to generalize their properties.
+We have successfully analyzed a number of materials systems with APT that represent a reasonable cross-section of common organic electronic molecules including organometallics such as tris-(8-hydroxyquinoline)aluminum ($\mathrm{Alq_3}$) and tris[2-phenylpyridinato-C2,N]iridium(III) (\irppy), fullerenes, tetracene, and polycyclic aromatics such as 4,4'-bis(N-carbazolyl)-1,1'-biphenyl (CBP) and bis[3,5-di(9H-carbazol-9-yl)phenyl]diphenylsilane (SimCP2) as shown in Figure \ref{fig:materials}, and other materials we have successfully run include bathophenanthroline (BPhen), diindenoperylene (DIP), and 4-(dicyanomethylene)-2-methyl-6-julolidyl-9-enyl-4H-pyran (DCM2); Table S1 of the Supporting Information provides information on various materials and their analysis parameters.
+Thus far we have confined ourselves to thermally evaporable molecules, but this is not a known limitation of the technique; in fact, in electron irradiated systems we observe field evaporation of covalently bridged \full\ dimers and trimers (see Supporting Information Figure S5), which are both insoluble and cannot be sublimed.
 The limits for applicability of APT to organic and other materials systems are not fully known, and merit further study.
-The Methods section provides details of our sample preparation and analysis process.

 In applying a new technique to any system, it is important to understand the quality of information it provides.
 For APT, there are three major concerns: (1) species discrimination, (2) molecular fragmentation, and (3) spatial resolution.
 We address each of these to validate APT for organic molecular materials.